 This article describes the method for imaging Datto Utilities onto a USB drive.
-The Datto Utilities application includes the Bare Metal Restore (BMR) environment.

 You should have the following items available when starting this process:

 - USB drive that is at least 8GB

 - Datto recommends using the latest version of Rufus to image the drive.

 - See the Additional Resources section of this article for information about alternative imaging methods.

 You can download the Datto Utilities image (.ISO) from the Datto Downloads page by selecting the download link for SIRIS Imaged Installed 16.04, BMR 16.04, or .
 Once the image file has downloaded, proceed to the next section.

 Imaging the USB Drive with Rufus